 Fast, Easy Bacon

 When I'm cooking bacon for a crowd, I usually load up a few sheet trays and cook it in the oven—it's hands-free, splatter-free, and super reliable.
 But cooking it in a microwave oven is even better: You get those same benefits, plus you don't have to preheat the oven, clean the sheet trays, or wait 20-odd minutes for the bacon to cook.
-Just lay your bacon slices between two pieces of paper towel on a microwave-safe plate and zap 'em on high for five minutes.
+Just lay your bacon slices between two pieces of paper towel on a microwave-safe plate and zap 'em on high for three minutes.
 If they're not quite done, continue cooking in one-minute intervals until they're crisp.
 Pro tip: Bacon served straight out of a microwave can be a little chewy.
 But if you let it rest for a couple of minutes before digging in, it'll crisp up beautifully.

 Sometimes the microwave is just a way station on your journey to the perfect dish.
 Take Kenji's ultimate recipe for potato hash, for instance.
 While most recipes call for parboiling cubed potatoes before frying them, we found that the process softens the potatoes so much that they start to fall apart.
 One solution is to add some vinegar to your cooking water; the other cuts the boiling water, the pot, and the wait out of the equation altogether.
 Just microwave the potatoes instead—a few minutes should do the trick.
 And, for the ultra-crispy hash brown fanatics out there, I'm happy to report that the microwave totally crushes it.